-The purpose of this project was to document the substrate condition at 23 sample sites on the South Alouette River in 2011, in order to identify trends that would help to determine the need for a directed flushing flow.
+The purpose of this project was to document the substrate condition at 23 sample sites on the South Alouette River in 2012, in order to identify trends that would help to determine the need for a directed flushing flow.
 This project is a component of the 2005 Alouette Water Use Plan initiated by BC Hydro and approved by the Comptroller of Water Rights in April 2009 to confirm operational requirements for the Alouette hydroelectric system.
 Water Use Plan implementation oversight is provided by the Alouette Management Committee, which consists of representatives from the public, Department of Fisheries and Oceans, Ministry of Environment, B.C.
-Hydro, Katzie First Nation, and the District of Maple Ridge.
+Hydro, Katzie First Nation, the District of Maple Ridge, and the Alouette River Management Society.